Hadith 10 — Purity of Provisions and Acceptance of Deeds

 The Ultimate Success

 [Quran,23:1-11,"Successful indeed are the believers: those who humble themselves in prayer; those who avoid idle talk; those who pay alms-tax; those who guard their chastity except with their spouses or those ˹bondwomen˺ in their possession, for then they are free from blame, but whoever seeks beyond that are the transgressors; ˹the believers are also˺ those who are true to their trusts and covenants; and those who are ˹properly˺ observant of their prayers.
-These are the ones who will inherit al-Firdaus (the highest level of Paradise).
+These are the ones who will inherit al-Firdaus.
 They will be there forever."]

 Brothers, you cannot plant seeds of darkness and expect to harvest light.
-You cannot walk the path of haram and expect to reach the gardens of Paradise.
 The time to change your planting is now, while you still have time, while the soil of your heart can still receive good seeds.

 O Allah, we seek refuge in You from the Fire that is fueled by those who consume haram.